danny-1k/FX-trends-analysis/README.md

 This is an attempt to building a hybrid ML trading strategy.

+Hybrid in the sense that we make use of rule-based, explainable algorithms and machine learning techniques.

 ## Hypothesis & Background:
 It can be helpful to see the financial markets as a large interconnected system.
 Changes in one asset may affect certain other assets in the market.